kevinisabelle/raspigamecontroller/README.md

 ## Current Issues:

-- Reconnection not working
+- Reconnection not working automatically
-- Need to create a service to start when the Pi starts.
-- Packing axies don't work in Windows
 - The number of axies also seems to be limited.

 ## Setup